About our program

 Naloxone standing orders - How pharmacies, law enforcement, local public health agencies, and harm reduction organizations can get Naloxone standing orders.

 Opioid overdose - How to recognize and treat an overdose.

-Find treatment for addiction - Colorado Department of Human Services, Office of Behavioral Health (OBH) Licensing and Designation Database and Electronic Records System (LADDERS) offers this referral resource for information and services for prevention, treatment and recovery from substance use and mental health conditions.
+Find treatment for substance use disorder - Colorado Behavioral Health Administration’s Licensing and Designation Database and Electronic Records System (LADDERS) offers this referral resource for information and services for prevention, treatment, and recovery from substance use and mental health conditions.